Henkjan1110/intro-programming-website/data/week6/3-separating-user-interface-from-program-logic.md

 ### User interface

-Typically each program has its own user interface.
-We will create the class `UserInterface` and separate it from the main program.
-The user interface receives two parameters in its constructor: a grade register for storing the grades, and a Scanner object used for reading input.
+In general, each program has its own user interface.
+Therefore, we will create a separate class called `UserInterface` and decouple it from the main program.
+The constructor of the `UserInterface` class will take two parameters: a grade register for storing the grades and a `Scanner` object that reads user input.

-When we now have a separate user interface at our disposal, the main program that initializes the whole program becomes very clear.
+With a separate user interface in place, the main program that initializes the entire application becomes more straightforward.

 ```java
 import java.util.Scanner;